Near-Field Integrated Sensing and Communications: Problem Formulation and Proposed Solution

 \subsection{Problem Formulation}

 In the letter, we aim to minimize the CRBs on joint distance and angle estimation, while guaranteeing the minimum communication rate of each communication user.
 Note that in practice, target parameters only change slightly between neighboring coherent time blocks.
 Therefore, the estimation results of the distance and angle of the target in the previous coherent time block can be exploited for the system design.
 Therefore, we assume that the distance $r$ and angle $\theta$ of the target are fixed in the optimization problem \cite{liu2021cramer,wang2023stars}.
-Since only the diagonal entries of the CRB matrix are related to the estimation error, the optimization problem for the fully digital antenna can be formulated as follows: where $R_{\min,k}$ denotes the minimum rate requirement of user $k$ and $P_{\max}$ denotes the maximum transmit power.
-The last constraint \eqref{semi_FD} is from the condition that $\mathbf{R}_s = \mathbf{R}_x - \sum_{k \in \mathcal{K}} \mathbf{f}_k \mathbf{f}_k^H \succeq 0$.
-The optimization problem for hybrid digital and analog antennas can be formulated similarly.
+Since only the diagonal entries of the CRB matrix are related to the estimation error, the optimization problem for the fully digital antenna can be formulated as follows: